 Set in an archipelago of the Mediterranean, the three main islands of Malta offer beautiful architecture, stunning beaches, and delicious native cuisine.

 Malta is a Southern European island country consisting of an archipelago in the Mediterranean Sea with three inhabited islands.
 With 7,000 years of history, and plenty of beaches to enjoy (when they are jellyfish free), you certainly won't be bored on this island vacay.
-So if you are an ILP volunteer in Europe (especially if your home base is Moscow — there are direct flights from here!), you might want to come check out Malta during your free time!
+So if you are an ILP volunteer in Europe, you might want to come check out Malta during your free time!

 Not an ILP volunteer yet?